219 Front Street, Binghamton, NY 13905

 Dental Care for Children and Their Families

 In response to a long-standing community need, Lourdes has established a Center for Oral Health.
-The Center, located at 219 Front Street in Binghamton, focuses on restoring and maintaining dental health for children and adults.
+The Center serves patients of all ages.
+Located at 219 Front Street in Binghamton, the Center focuses on restoring and maintaining dental health.

 Services provided through the Center for Oral Health include: